SalesforceAIResearch/promptomatix/docs/API_Reference.md

 - `load_data_local` (bool, optional): If True, load data from local files.
 Default is False.
 - `local_train_data_path` (str, optional): Path to local training data file.
 - `local_test_data_path` (str, optional): Path to local test data file.

-**Configuration Flow**

-The configuration process in the `Config` class is designed to be robust, automatic, and transparent.
-Here is a step-by-step overview of how configuration is populated and validated:

-1. **Set Search Type Configuration**
-   - The process begins by determining the search/optimization strategy (e.g., 'quick_search', 'moderate_search', 'heavy_search') using the internal `_set_search_type_config()` method.
-This sets up the overall approach for prompt optimization.

-2. **Preserve Original Human Input**
-   - If `original_raw_input` is not already set, it is initialized with the value of `raw_input`.
-This ensures the original user input is always available for reference, even if it is later modified or improved.

-3. **Initialize the Language Model for Configuration**
-   - The internal `_setup_model_config()` method is called to initialize the "teacher" (config) model.
-This model is typically more powerful and is used for all configuration, guidance, and synthetic data generation steps.

-4. **Process Human Input and Feedback**
-   - The human input is processed and improved (if necessary) using `_process_human_feedback()`.
-This may involve LLM calls to clarify, clean, or enhance the input, ensuring the system works with the best possible prompt.

-5. **Develop Prompt Template Components**
-   - The `_develop_prompt_template_components()` function extracts and constructs all necessary prompt components (such as templates, style guides, and constraints) from the processed input, ensuring the prompt is well-structured for optimization.

-6. **Extract Task-Specific Configurations**
-   - The following internal methods are called in order to extract all required task details:
-     - `_extract_task_description()`: Determines the detailed task description, either from the dataset or the improved input.
-     - `_extract_sample_data()`: Gathers or generates example input-output pairs (seed samples) for the task.
-     - `_extract_task_type()`: Infers the type of NLP task (e.g., classification, QA, generation).
-     - `_extract_fields()`: Identifies the required input and output fields for the task.
-     - `_extract_tools()`: Extracts any external tools or resources needed for the task (if relevant).

-7. **Set Training and Optimization Parameters**
-   - The training algorithm is selected using `_set_trainer()`, and the DSPy module is chosen with `_set_dspy_module()`.
-These determine how the optimization and training will be performed.
-   - Default values for `synthetic_data_size` (number of synthetic examples) and `train_ratio` (fraction of data for training) are set if not provided.

-8. **Calculate Dataset Sizes**
-   - The `_calculate_dataset_sizes()` method is called to determine the sizes of the training and validation datasets, ensuring proper data splits for training and evaluation.

-9. **Track LLM Usage and Cost**
-   - After all LLM calls and configuration steps, the total cost of LLM usage is calculated and stored in `llm_cost` for transparency and monitoring.

-10. **Cleanup**
-    - Temporary objects (such as the config model instance) are deleted to free up resources, and a final log message confirms successful configuration.

-Throughout this process, all LLM interactions are logged, configuration values are validated as they are set, and default values are used when appropriate.
-The order of operations is carefully designed so that later steps can depend on the results of earlier ones (e.g., tools extraction depends on task type).
-If any required information is missing or inconsistent, a `ValueError` is raised to alert the user.

 **Raises**